priyanka-smitha/Milestone_2/README.md

 ---------------------------
 **Step 3: The ability to run an existing static analysis tool on the source code (e.g. FindBugs, PMD, CheckStyle, NCover, Lint, etc.), process its results, and report its findings.**

 1] For this step, we have used jshint to run a static analysis on the source code.
-The grunt task to run jshint has been integrated on the Gruntfile as can be seen below.
+The grunt task to run jshint has been integrated in the Gruntfile as can be seen below.
 The task also specifies the names of the file that jshint has to run static analysis on.
 Additionally, the task also includes the command to report the findings of jshint to an xml file.

 ![alt Jenkins Git plugin](mile2_screenshot/grunt_jshint.png)